 Prior to Phoenix, Maestro Moody served as Associate Conductor for the Evansville (IN) Philharmonic Orchestra, and Music Director (and founder) of the Evansville Philharmonic Youth Orchestra.
 Moody conducted the first professional performance of a work by the brilliant young composer Mason Bates, now Composer-in-Residence with the Chicago Symphony Orchestra, and was instrumental in the commissioning and premiere performances of several of his important new works for orchestra.

 Maestro Moody has accompanied many of the world’s greatest performing artists, including Yo-Yo Ma, Itzhak Perlman, Renee Fleming, Denyce Graves, Andre Watts, Nadja Salerno-Sonnenberg, Midori, Time for Three and Chris Thile.

-Moody’s work can be heard on five commercially released compact disc recordings.
-He collaborated with the Canadian Brass for their Bach and Legends CDs.
-He is also the conductor for the CD 4th World, highlighting the music of Native American recording artist R. Carlos Nakai (available on the Canyon Record label.)
-In 2010 the Winston-Salem Symphony released its live 2009 performance recording of Beethoven Symphony No. 9, and this year sees the release of his Beethoven Symphony No. 9 with the Arizona Musicfest Festival Orchestra and Chorus.
+His work can be heard on several commercially released compact disc recordings.
+He collaborated with the Canadian Brass for their “Bach” and “Legends” CDs; he is also the conductor for the CD “4th World,” highlighting the music of Native American recording artist R. Carlos Nakai (available on the Canyon Record label); and in 2010, the Winston-Salem Symphony released their performance (live from 2009) of Beethoven’s Symphony No. 9.
+A DVD of Beethoven Symphony No. 9 with Arizona Musicfest was released in 2012.